Memorials and burials

-Permission to erect a burial in a churchyard
+Permission to erect a monument in a churchyard

-The parish can provide permission for a burial or commemorative plaque provided that it conforms to the specified measurements, design and other criteria set down in the Churchyard Regulations, which are issued by the Chancellor or guidance available:
+The parish can grant permission for a grave marker provided that it conforms to the specified measurements, design and other criteria set down in the Churchyard Regulations, which are issued by the Chancellor and are available to download here:

 Reserving a plot

-If you wish to reserve a grave or ashes plot please download these forms:
+If you wish to reserve a grave or ashes plot please download and complete these forms, and then apply directly to the Registry.

 Please note: a processing fee applies.